MemRec: Collaborative Memory-Augmented Agentic Recommender System: Empirical Evaluation

-We evaluate MemRec against a suite of strong baselines, grouped by their underlying memory paradigms.
+\paragraph{Baselines} We evaluate MemRec against a suite of strong baselines, grouped by their underlying memory paradigms.
 The first category comprises traditional pre-LLM methods that utilize dense latent embeddings to encode and preserve historical information, including LightGCN~\cite{he2020lightgcn}, SASRec~\cite{kang2018self}, and P5~\cite{geng2022recommendation}.
 The second category encompasses memory-based approaches developed in the era following AgentRS, which can be further subdivided into: (1) models with \textit{no explicit memory}, such as Vanilla LLM \cite{liu2023chatgpt} that operate on raw interaction histories; (2) those employing \textit{static memory}, exemplified by iAgent’s fixed profile representations; and (3) \textit{dynamic memory} agents that update isolated memories, namely i$^2$Agent \cite{xu2025iagent}, AgentCF \cite{zhang2024agentcf}, and RecBot \cite{tang2025interactive}.
 In contrast, our \textbf{\texttt{MemRec}} introduces a new paradigm, \textbf{Dynamic Collaborative Memory}, featuring asynchronous graph propagation.
-Baseline details are in Appendix \ref{app:baseline_details}.

-\paragraph{Experimental Setup} We implement \texttt{MemRec} using \textbf{gpt-4o-mini}~\cite{openai2024hello} for both $\text{LLM}_{\text{Rec}}$ and $\text{LM}_{\text{Mem}}$, setting $k=16$ and $N_f=7$.
+Baseline details are in Appendix \ref{app:baseline_details}. \paragraph{Experimental Setup} We implement \texttt{MemRec} using \textbf{gpt-4o-mini}~\cite{openai2024hello} for both $\text{LLM}_{\text{Rec}}$ and $\text{LM}_{\text{Mem}}$, setting $k=16$ and $N_f=7$.
 For main results, we set the candidate list size $N=10$ on full test sets and observe consistent trends with larger candidate sets in Appendix \ref{sec:appendix_k20}.
 We report \textbf{Hit Rate (H@K)} and \textbf{NDCG (N@K)} for $K \in \{1, 3, 5\}$.
 Following~\cite{zhang2024agentcf}, we utilize a randomly sampled subset of 1000 users in subsequent studies.
 More comprehensive implementation details are provided in Appendix \ref{sec:implementation_details}.